kaneschutzman/watcherjs/readme.md

 ## Quick Start
-Start the watcher.js with default configuration as show at the example [watcher-minimal.js](examples/watcher-minimal.js) and access the web console console at
+Start the watcher.js with default configuration as show at the example [watcher-minimal.js](examples/watcher-minimal.js) and access the web console at
 ```
 http://localhost:7777/console
 ```